meet the fuse BOARD

 Lyndsey Chance Simmons, FUSE Board Member

-She began her musical theatre career acting locally in Houston, Texas, at the age of 11.
-She learned her craft performing in numerous school and community theatre productions as a actress, dancer, and singer.
-After earning two Bachelor’s and a Master’s degree, Lyndsey gave back four years teaching musical theatre at Summit High School in Mansfield, Texas.
-Here, with the help of her colleagues, she produced and choreographed the first musical (and three additional awards winning productions) in a number of years and built strong, vital musical theatre and design programs.
+Lyndsey earned two Bachelor’s (Texas Christian University) and a Master’s (Southern Methodist University) degree and, subsequently, she gave back four years to teaching musical theatre at Summit High School in Mansfield, Texas.
+Here, with the help of her colleagues, she produced, designed, directed, and choreographed 15+ plays and musicals.
 She produced numerous scholarship winning actors and designers, as well as Betty Lynn Buckley and Schmidt and Jones awards nominees and winners in the Best Actor, Actress, Supporting Actor, Actor/Actress in Minor and Ensemble Roles, and Scenic, Lighting, and Costume Design categories.
 She also directed and choreographed an annual Musical Revue and Theatre for a Cause (with which she helped her students to raise thousands of dollars for over 16 charities- including Broadway Cares- Equity Fights AIDS).